 The right snow shovel can help prevent snow shoveling injuries

 Being well prepared can help you avoid injuries to your muscles or bones while shoveling.
-It’s never too early to think about what equipment will keep you safe as you chip, shovel and walk in snow and on ice this winter season.
+Slips and falls–especially on ice–are one of the leading causes of concussions, so it’s never too early to think about what equipment will keep you safe as you chip, shovel and walk in snow and on ice this winter season.
 According to a 17-year study that took place between 1990 and 2006, there were an estimated 11,500 snow shovel-related injuries and medical emergencies treated annually in U.S. emergency rooms (American Journal of Emergency Medicine, 2011 Jan;29(1):11-7).

 Shop around for the best snow shovel options and get one with a shaft that is the right length; if it’s too short, you will have to bend too much to lift, which puts stress on the spine.
 Keeping your back straight while lifting is the best way to prevent injury.
 If the shaft is too long, the weight at the end is heavier and further away from the body, which heightens the compressive forces through the spine, putting you at a higher risk for injury.
 As you shop, try the shovel out.
 Hold it and bend at the hips and knees, keeping your back straight as if getting ready to load a shovel with snow.
 Are you able to comfortably reach the ground without rounding your back?
 Is the blade of the shovel close enough that you can control it when it’s loaded with snow without it dropping toward the ground?